researchart/icsme16/README.md

 - All reviews are public domains.
 - All final decisions are public domain.
-- All  software for managing that process (*) is open source and readily usable
+- All  software for managing that process (*) is open source and readily usable.

 (*) Github issues and Google Sheets.